-This six-part division may be regarded either as a triplet with each note divided in half (2 + 2 + 2)—therefore with an accent on the first, third, and fifth notes—or else as an ordinary duple pattern with each note subdivided into triplets (3 + 3) and accented on both the first and fourth notes.
-Some authorities treat both groupings as equally valid forms; while others dispute this, holding the first type to be the “true” (or “real”) sextuplet, and the second type to be properly a “double triplet,” which should always be written and named as such.
-Some go so far as to call the latter, when written with a numeral 6, a “false.”
+Sextolet is a six-part division that may be regarded either as a triplet with each note divided in half (2 + 2 + 2)—therefore with an accent on the first, third, and fifth notes—or else as an ordinary duple pattern with each note subdivided into triplets (3 + 3) and accented on both the first and fourth notes.
+Some authorities treat both groupings as equally valid forms; while others dispute this, holding the first type to be the "true" (or "real") sextuplet, and the second type to be properly a "double triplet," which should always be written and named as such.
+Some go so far as to call the latter, when written with a numeral 6, a "false."
 Still others, on the contrary, define the sextuplet precisely and solely as the double triplet, and a few more, while accepting the distinction, contend that the true sextuplet has no internal subdivisions—only the first note of the group should be accented.

 SEXTOLET IN LIFE